DataDog/dd-otel-host-profiler/README.md

 > For a more stable and tested alternative, we strongly recommend using [`otel-profiling-agent`](https://github.com/DataDog/otel-profiling-agent) in the meantime.
 > Use this repository at your own risk.

-> [!WARNING]
-> This profiler is currently **experimental** and has not undergone thorough testing.
-Features and functionality may be unstable or incomplete.
-> For a more stable and tested alternative, we strongly recommend using [`otel-profiling-agent`](https://github.com/your-organization/otel-profiling-agent) in the meantime.
-> Use this repository at your own risk.

 # Overview

 dd-otel-host-profiler is based on [open-telemetry/opentelemetry-ebpf-profiler](https://github.com/open-telemetry/opentelemetry-ebpf-profiler).
 Please refer to our [documentation](https://docs.datadoghq.com/profiler/) for a list of officially supported Datadog profilers.